 🌱 Are enfrijoladas vegan?

-- Tortillas — Look for tortillas that don't contain lard.
+- Tortillas: Look for tortillas that don’t contain lard, or make your own.

 🛒 Ingredients & substitutions

-Beans — These make up the base of the sauce, so make sure to cook your beans from scratch.
+- Beans: You’ll achieve the best sauce consistency by cooking your beans from scratch.
 This recipe calls for black beans, but you can also use other bean varieties like Bayo or pinto.

-Corn tortillas — Freshly made corn tortillas offer the best flavor and texture, but store-bought corn tortillas work in a pinch.
+- Corn tortillas: Freshly made corn tortillas offer the best flavor and texture, but store-bought corn tortillas will work in a pinch.

 If you have questions about this vegan enfrijoladas recipe, check out our FAQs or leave a comment down below!